chadwick-yao/week_report/documents/DP.md

 ## Problem

-1. What are the values of alpha, gamma?
+1. What are the values of alpha, gamma in the denoising process?
 2.